Snipa22/nodejs-pool/README.md

 SQL import command: sudo mysql pool < ~/nodejs-pool/sample_config.sql (Adjust name/path as needed!)
 ```

+The shareHost configuration is designed to be pointed at wherever the leafApi endpoint exists.
+For xmrpool.net, we use https://api.xmrpool.net/leafApi.
+If you're using the automated setup script, you can use: http://\<your IP\>/leafApi, as Caddy will proxy it.
+If you're just using localhost and a local pool serv, http://127.0.0.1:8000/leafApi will do you quite nicely

 Additional ports can be added as desired, samples can be found at the end of base.sql.
 If you're not comfortable with the MySQL command line, I highly suggest MySQL Workbench or a similar piece of software (I use datagrip!).
 Your root MySQL password can be found in /root/.my.cnf

 Final Manual Steps